Wale (rapper): 2011: Signing to MMG and Ambition

 On February 5, 2011, during Super Bowl XLV festivities, Wale announced his signing to artist Rick Ross' Maybach Music Group.
-He stated that he will still continue to be able to put out the music that he believes in, with the support of Rick Ross.
-In 2009, Wale signed to Jay-Z's Roc Nation for management, along with other artists such as J. Cole, Mark Ronson, Melanie Fiona and Rihanna.
+He stated that he would still continue to be able to put out the music that he believes in, with the support of Rick Ross.
+In 2009, Wale signed to Jay-Z's Roc Nation for management, along with other artists such as J. Cole, Mark Ronson, Melanie Fiona, and Rihanna.
 On May 6, 2011, Wale shared plans with MTV Networks regarding the potential release of two albums in 2011.
 Later the same month, he confirmed pre-production efforts for Ambition, his second album, slated for a fall 2011 release under Maybach and Warner Music Groups.
 Production for Ambition took place at ZAC Recording in Atlanta, Georgia with The Board Administration Producer Tone P. Anticipation for Ambition was incited through the release and heavy viral promotion of mixtape, The Eleven One Eleven Theory done under Wale's label, The Board Administration.
-The Eleven One Eleven Theory debuted August 17, 2011, on Life and Times in honor of Wale's Twitter milestone of reaching one million followers and was purposefully made with the intent to build widespread anticipation for the November 1, 2011, scheduled release date of Ambition.
+The Eleven One Eleven Theory debuted August 17, 2011, on Life and Times in honor of Wale's Twitter milestone of reaching one million followers and was purposefully made with the intent to build widespread anticipation for the November 1 scheduled release date of Ambition.
 This marketing strategy was the brainchild of The Board Administration CEO Le'Greg O. Harrison and was executed through savvy social media integration, resulting in the first shut down of renowned file sharing site Hulkshare in the first 4 seconds of posting the link.
 Wale is the first mainstream artist to officially crash Hulkshare.

-On September 7, 2011, Wale announced plans for a 32-city domestic tour titled The Ambition Tour, which initiated October 2, 2011, in Minneapolis Minnesota and has dates through December 2011.
+On September 7, 2011, Wale announced plans for a 32-city domestic tour titled The Ambition Tour, which began October 2, 2011, in Minneapolis Minnesota and continued through December 2011.

-The Board Administration Artist Black Cobain is the official opening act for each date and is followed by a rotation of various artists in select markets which include: Rick Ross, Meek Mill, Pusha T, J. Cole, Big Sean, Miguel, and more.
+The Board Administration Artist Black Cobain performed as the official opening act for each date and was followed by a rotation of various artists in select markets which included: Rick Ross, J. Cole, Meek Mill, Pusha T, Big Sean, Miguel, and more.
 The tour was booked by NUE Agency.